Salt Lake City Office

 If you’ve noticed that some rooms in your home are warm while others remain cold, it may mean your furnace is no longer able to distribute heat evenly throughout your home and may also be a sign of out-of-date ductwork.

 This can be not only annoying but also hazardous to your health.
-An older unit may blow out dust, dirt, or rust particles into the air and negatively impact your health.
+An older unit may blow out dust, dirt, or dust particles into the air and negatively impact your health.

 If you’re considering a high-efficiency furnace, the initial cost of purchase and installation will be higher, but the long-term savings offset the higher cost of the unit.
 The same factors that influence the cost of a standard-efficiency unit still need to be considered, just with a higher average cost for each type of unit.
 The pattern remains the same, however, with an electric furnace costing the least, an oil furnace costing the most, and the gas furnace replacement cost landing in the middle of the two.